nebari-dev/nebari/docs/source/02_get_started/06_troubleshooting.md

 Installation can be done on macOS, Windows, and Linux.
 Instructions for each operating system can be found [here](https://github.com/derailed/k9s).
-Complete installation to follow along.
+Complete the installation to follow along.

 By default, K9s starts with the standard directory that is set as the context (in this case Minikube).
 To view all the current process press `0`: